2008 Austrian legislative election campaign posters: Social Democratic Party of Austria

 On 22 August 2008, the day of the TV debate between Strache and Haider, the SPÖ put up online advertisements pointing to the time of the TV debate and calling it "two good reasons to vote for Faymann: today, 21:15 ORF2".
-Furthermore, the SPÖ's youth wing, the Socialist Youth of Austria (Sozialistische Jugend Österreich), on 27 August 2008 presented an election campaign (gegenrechts.at, gegen Rechts meaning "against the right") calling for an end to the majority of the right in parliament and for preventing an ÖVP–FPÖ–BZÖ coalition.
+Furthermore, the SPÖ-affiliated Socialist Youth Austria (Sozialistische Jugend Österreich) on 27 August 2008 presented an election campaign (gegenrechts.at, gegen Rechts meaning "against the right") calling for an end to the majority of the right in parliament and for preventing an ÖVP–FPÖ–BZÖ coalition.

 Austrian People's Party

 The ÖVP presented its first wave of election posters on 5 August 2008.
 Unlike the SPÖ's posters, they didn't feature Molterer; what the three subjects have in common are the words Molterer used to break up the grand coalition, "That's enough!"
 (Es reicht!) and the words "A new start instead of stalemate" (Neustart statt Stillstand).
 The different posters call for doubling home care subsidies, stricter immigration controls and doubling family subsidies in September to help families with children in education.
 The SPÖ refused to comment on these posters, the Greens were horrified that it was neither the FPÖ nor the BZÖ but the ÖVP which first brought an anti-immigrant tone into the election campaign and both FPÖ and BZÖ considered it proof that the ÖVP did not consider Molterer to be charismatic enough to win the election.
 A second wave of election posters with new thematic priorities was officially presented on 26 August 2008; one of the posters (previewed in Österreich on 24 August 2008) called for harsher punishments for child abusers and showed two judges about to hand down a judgment, in a change from the nonpictorial earlier election posters.
 SPÖ justice minister Maria Berger strongly criticised the ÖVP for trying to influence decisions in the court room through the election campaign, and the judges' association (Richtervereinigung) also strongly criticised the election poster's intent.
 The ÖVP officially started its election campaign on 5 September 2008 in the Helmut-List-Halle in Graz.
 The third and last wave of two election posters prominently featuring Molterer and the slogan "The better choice."
 (Die bessere Wahl.) was presented on 10 September 2008; furthermore, the ÖVP in September 2008 employed TV and radio spots criticising the SPÖ for the cost of its campaign promises and for not keeping them after the 2006 election.

 The text of the ÖVP election posters was: